Ahead by a Century

 "Ahead by a Century" is a song by Canadian rock band the Tragically Hip.
 It was released as the lead single from the band's fifth studio album, Trouble at the Henhouse.
 The song reached number one on Canada's singles chart, and is the band's most successful single in their native Canada.
 It was one of the 10 most-played songs in Canada in 1996.
 The song was nominated for "Best Single" at the 1997 Juno Awards.
-The song was certified platinum in Canada in 2016.
+The song has been certified 5x platinum in Canada.

 "Ahead by a Century" was the final song performed by the band at their final concert on August 20, 2016.
 CBC Television used the song for their highlight montage to close their coverage of the 2016 Summer Olympics.
 It subsequently was also used for the opening titles of the CBC/Netflix series Anne with an E and in an important montage in Season 4 of Netflix's The Umbrella Academy.

 On October 18, 2017, the day Tragically Hip lead singer Gord Downie's death was announced, "Ahead by a Century" was the single most played song on Canadian radio.

+In 2026, CBC Music published a ranking of the top ten Tragically Hip songs to mark the tenth anniversary of the band's historic final performance, ranking "Ahead by a Century" at #1.